AlphaKeks/gokz.rs/README.md

 A rust library for working with anything [GOKZ](https://github.com/KZGlobalTeam/gokz)!

-This crate features basic types I didn't want to write yourself over and over again for every project, as well as some easy to use wrapper functions for calling popular APIs such as the [GlobalAPI](https://kztimerglobal.com/swagger/index.html?urls.primaryName=V2).
+This crate features basic types I didn't want to write over and over again for every project, as well as some easy to use wrapper functions for calling popular APIs such as the [GlobalAPI](https://kztimerglobal.com/swagger/index.html?urls.primaryName=V2).

 ## Features